 How To Supplement Magnesium Levels

 So, your convinced that you want to increase your magnesium levels, great!
 There are a few ways to make it happen.
 Magnesium supplements come in a few different forms, so please choose which is best for your lifestyle.

 Magnesium Dietary sources

-Magnesium foods are plentiful!
-Spinach, Chard, Pumpkin Seeds, Yogurt, Almonds, Chocolate, Avocado, Bananas to name a few.
 The issue is that many researchers are now saying that our soil has become depleted in magnesium.
 That means less of this vital mineral is making its way into our food sources.
 Things like drinking coffee & alcohol can also reduce your absorption of magnesium.
 Researc shows that about “80% of Americans may be deficient in magnesium.
 So clearly we’re not getting enough through diet alone.” read more

 Magnesium Vitamin (in pill form)